linrongbin16/commons.nvim/docs/commons_tables.md

 Returns:

-- Returns entries as a pairs of list, in each entry, the first is entry key, the second is entry value.
+- Returns entries as a pairs of list.
+In each entry, the first is entry key, the second is entry value.